bwagenseller/bwagenseller.github.io/learn_to_code/java/java_basics.md

 Java has a basic formula for writing an application: you will create a [basic Java file](learn_to_code/java/java_basics?id=basic-file-setup-first-java-program) that has [a class](learn_to_code/java/java_basics?id=java-classes); you will [compile](learn_to_code/java/java_basics?id=basic-compiling) your code, and then [run](learn_to_code/java/java_basics?id=basic-script-running) it.
 You can re-use code with [JAR Files](learn_to_code/java/java_basics?id=jar-files) if you wish.

+## Useful Links

+* [Here](https://javarevisited.blogspot.com/2011/04/top-20-core-java-interview-questions.html) is a helpful link on frequently asked Java questions in a coding interview.

 ## Why I Do This

 I find that I have to write things down, in a format I understand, in order for me to fully understand a topic; therefore I take notes on subjects I try to learn.
 These notes are an artifact of that line of thinking.